Amdiglurax: Research

 NSI-189 was additionally under development by Neuralstem for treatment of a variety of conditions besides major depressive disorder, including Alzheimer's disease, Angelman syndrome, brain injuries, cognition disorders, diabetic neuropathy, neurodegenerative disorders, post-traumatic stress disorder (PTSD), stroke, and diabetes, but no recent development has been reported for these indications as of September 2022.

 Amdiglurax is being developed by Alto Neuroscience exclusively for treatment of major depressive disorder, bipolar depression, and post-traumatic stress disorder as of July 2024.
+In May 2026, development for major depressive disorder, PTSD, Alzheimer's disease, and other indications was discontinued, with the only remaining active indication being bipolar depression.
+Amdiglurax is in phase 2 trials for bipolar depression as of this date.